JoaoPedroGuerreiro/mYRC-with-JavaFX/README.md

 💡 Got an idea to improve mYRC?
 Awesome!
 Contributions are welcome!

 🔹 New features?
-Bring 'em on!
 🔹 Bug fixes?
-Let's squash 'em!
 🔹 UI improvements?
-Make it shine!

-Just fork the repo, create a branch, and open a Pull Request! 🚀

 📩 Also, feel free to suggest ideas or report issues—your input is valuable!